 Each of these space-operatic settings requires the Savage Worlds core rulebook and the Savage Worlds Science Fiction Companion.
-Both books are part of The Last Parsec offer’s Player Collection.
+Both books were part of The Last Parsec offer’s Player Collection.

 1. The Last ParsecThe Last Parsec originated in three notionally linked campaign books Pinnacle published to support the Science Fiction Companion.
 Though the books’ shared background was merely sketched, fans asked for “the setting book,” which Pinnacle dutifully provided in its September 2014 Kickstarter campaign.
 The line’s success spawned a June 2018 “booster” campaign presenting the setting’s space prison of Irongate.